Introduction: UV-Fluorescence Steampunk Lamp

 The cantilever arm will keep the round bottom flask in the right position and carries the second High-Power UV-LED.
 To take the bottle out or in, this arm can be lifted up about half an inch and also can be turned around.

-All parts were taken from the scrap an had been welded together.
-The fittings therefore had bee made by hand as you can see at the pictures.
+All parts were taken from the scrap an had been soldered together.
+The fittings therefore had been made by hand as you can see at the pictures.

 Step 6: Modifying the Knife Switches